okyeron/OMX-27/Docs.md

 The arpeggiator is actually a MidiFX and is only available in the modes that support MidiFX: MI Mode, CHOR Mode, and EL Mode.

-In MI Mode and CHOR Mode, holding AUX will allow you to quickly change some basic settings of the arpeggiator.
-In order to access the more advanced functionalities, you will need to access the arpeggiator parameters by either entering the MidiFX Group submode or by accessing the Arpeggiator pass-through mode by using AUX + Bottom Key 12.
+In MI Mode and CHOR Mode, holding AUX allows you to quickly change some basic settings of the arpeggiator.
+In order to access the more advanced functionalities, you need to access the arpeggiator parameters by either entering the MidiFX Group submode or by accessing the Arpeggiator pass-through mode by using AUX + Bottom Key 12.

-The arpeggiator will send clock when in use.
+The arpeggiator sends clock when in use.

 Parameters:

 Page 1:
 - `MODE`: Arpeggiator mode: On, 1-Shot, Once, Hold
 - `PAT`: The pattern of the arpeggiator
-- `RSET`: Determines what will cause the arpeggiator to reset.
+- `RSET`: Determines what will cause the arpeggiator to reset
 - `CHC%`: How likely an incoming note will be used with the arpeggiator.
-This is fun to play with in the euclidean sequencer mode.
+Try playing with in the euclidean sequencer mode

 Page 2:
 - `RATE`: How fast the arpeggiator plays
 - `RANG`: How many octaves to advance through
 - `GATE`: How long a note coming out of the arpeggiator is
-- `BPM`: Controls the master tempo.
+- `BPM`: Controls the master tempo

 Page 3:
 - `ODIST`: How many semitones to consider an octave.
 Set to -12 to make the arpeggiator go downwards.
-Set to a semitone offset if you like to get weird.
+Set to a semitone offset if you like to get weird

 Page 4:
-These are not modifyable.
+These are not modifyable
-- `VEL` : Velocity based on first notes that turn on the arp.
+- `VEL` : Velocity based on first notes that turn on the arp
-- `CHAN` : First note that starts the arp sets the channel.
+- `CHAN` : First note that starts the arp sets the channel
 - `MIDI` : If midi data is output
-- `CV` : If CV data is output.
+- `CV` : If CV data is output

 Page 5 - Mod Pattern:
-- Each of the 16 steps can be used to modify the arp pattern in various ways.
+- Each of the 16 steps can be used to modify the arp pattern in various ways

 Page 6 - Transpose Pattern:
-- Each of the 16 steps can be used to transpose notes in semitones.
+- Each of the 16 steps can be used to transpose notes in semitones
-- Recommend trying to use for some cool one key bass patterns.
+- Recommend trying to use for some cool one key bass patterns

 ### S1 - Sequencer 1